Kizut0/fp-react/README.md

-# Freelance Hub Frontend (`fp-react`)
+# Freelance Link Frontend (`fp-react`)

-React + Vite frontend for the Freelance Hub platform.
-This app handles role-based UI for:
+Frontend implementation for the project:
+**"Freelance Link: A Web-Based Freelancer Hiring Platform for Clients and Freelancers"**

+This repository contains the React web client used by:
 - Public users
 - Clients
 - Freelancers
 - Admins

+## Project Goal
+Build a simple, structured, and user-friendly freelancer platform focused on core marketplace flows:
+- Job posting and job management
+- Proposal submission and hiring
+- Contract tracking
+- Payment tracking
+- Review and rating
+- Admin monitoring and moderation

 ## Tech Stack
 - React 19